Innmind/Immutable/docs/EITHER.md

 **Note**: `Response` is an imaginary class.

-Both functions used with `->match()` **must** have the same return type.
-Otherwise you would have to check the type of the returned value to know what to do next, this would break the logic of this approach that frees you from writing any `if` statement.

 ## `->otherwise()`

 This is like `->flatMap()` but is called when the instance contains a left value.
-The callable must return an `Either` with the same types as the previous one.
+The callable must return a new `Either` object.

 ```php
 /**